-If you store animal products for human or animal consumption for export, you need to:
+If you store animal products for export (including dairy products), and those products are for human or animal consumption, you must:

-- comply with the Animal Products Act 1999
+- meet the requirements of the Animal Products Act 1999

 - be familiar with the cold and dry stores code of practice, or industry standards

-- operate under an approved risk management programme (RMP), where required
+- develop and operate under an approved risk management programme (RMP) – if required

 - comply with all requirements of the country you are exporting to.